xCykrix/githooked/README.md

-# githooked - Amethyst
+# githooked - xCykrix

 [Tool/Deno] Manage git-hooks across your team with cross-platform support and mobility.
-Comfortably integrates with git to allow custom scripting.
+Integrate with git to maintain control and stable development.

 ## Installation, Configuration, and Deployment

-Please refer to the [Wiki Pages](./wiki) for the setup and update processes, if available.
+Please refer to the [Wiki Pages](../../wiki/) for the setup and update processes, if available.
 The README does not contain this information.

 ## Contributing